 Creating a Keyword Command

-Click Add a Keyword Command.
+Click in the right-hand toolbar > Add a Keyword Command.

 Remember, what you enter has to exactly match what your users will type.
 For example, if you think that users might type ‘drink’ or ‘drinks’ you should enter both words here.